-As explained in Fig. 5, a first-order energy correlation has to be admitted in CESR to influence the curvature of the longitudinal distribution.
+As explained in Fig. 5, a phase-space slope has to be admitted in CESR to influence the curvature of the longitudinal distribution.
 Consequently, the bunch entering CESR has a large energy spread, which undesirably broadens the bunch's x-ray spectrum, rendering it unfeasible to use time-of-flight terms in CESR for wake compensation.